The CIA Sent Warnings to at Least 3 Khashoggi Associates About New Saudi Threats

 “You can say that the Canadian authorities are taking care of the situation,” said one person familiar with Abdulaziz’s situation.

 The U.S.-based associate of Khashoggi is also a pro-democracy advocate.
-He said his warning came from a U.S. security official who advised him not to undertake planned imminent business trips to Tunisia, Greece, Cypress and several other countries because “there is chatter with your name on it, from the Saudis.”
+He said his warning came from a U.S. security official who advised him not to undertake planned imminent business trips to Tunisia, Greece, Cyprus and several other countries because “there is chatter with your name on it, from the Saudis.”

 The recent threat warnings coincide with a flurry of violent, repressive activity in Saudi Arabia after a brief charm offensive by MBS that Saudi watchers said was aimed at bolstering his support in Washington and other Western capitals.
 He retains the support of President Donald Trump who, arguing that arm sales to Saudi Arabia are more important, has discounted the CIA report on Khashoggi’s death, and in April vetoed a bill that would have cut off U.S. assistance to the Saudi-led war in Yemen.

-Note: This story has been updated to remove a sentence which indicated Omar Abdulaziz confirmed to TIME that he received a warning from intelligence officials.
-As the original story said, Abdulaziz told TIME he could not comment on his situation on orders from authorities in Canada, and the warning to him was confirmed to TIME by friends and associates of Abdulaziz.